OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/service.md

 description: Using the Tentacle.exe command line executable to start, stop, install and configure the Tentacle service.
 ---

-Start, stop, install and configure the Tentacle service
+Start, stop, install and configure the Tentacle service.

 **Service options**